marcolinuz/keep-cool/README.md

   -r         : run once and exits
   -s <value> : simulates temperature read as value (for testing purposes) -t         : print current temperature
-  -T <key>   : uses the key as sensor for the temperature (default "TCXC") -v         : print version
+  -T <key>   : uses the provided key as temperature sensor.
+If you specify '?',
+             : then keep-cool will find and use the one wih the highest temperature -v         : print version
 ```